marcinofulus/iCSEbook1/iCSE4school_en/source/sage_in_nutshell.rst

 used not only in mathematics but also in other science subjects.

 The following program address a classical problem of calculating zeros of a quadratic function.
-Shor program allows not only for obtaining numerical result but also for its graphical visualization.
+Short program allows not only for obtaining numerical result but also for its graphical visualization.